toyogua/ng-generate-cmss/README.md

 # Getting Started With Schematics

-### This schematic to create component, module, template and service
+### This schematic to create component, module, service and sass files for Angular
 ### Just set name of Entity and path for new files